 His dynamic drumming is interwoven with songs and dance that bring the vibrancy of the music to life.

-Benjie Williams has trained in West African Drumming, Percussion and Dance for more than 20 years.
+Benjie has trained in West African drumming, percussion and dance for more than 22 years.
 His dynamic rhythmical repertoire brings the vibrancy of music to life.
-He drums with great joy and high energy, conveying a mix of traditional rhythms fused with modern beats and rhythm technologies aimed to uplift and empower individuals and communities.
-The quest to further his education and skills in Drum Circle Facilitation (DCF) elements is what bought him the Village Music Circles (VMC) training.
+He drums with great joy and high energy, conveying a mix of traditional rhythms and tailored rhythm games to help drum you happy!

-He started his own drumming group in 2002 called Earthen Rhythms.
-Now based in Newcastle, NSW Australia, he has lead classes, workshops and performed in throughout NSW, QLD and overseas.
-He has worked with many corporate groups, organisations and schools, after hours care groups, universities, children’s groups, the disability sector and charities, men’s health and performed at numerous festivals and private parties on Australia’s East Coast.
+Benjie started his own drumming Sydney-based group in 2002 called Earthen Rhythms.
+Now in Newcastle (NSW, Australia) he teaches classes, workshops and performances in nationally and overseas.
+He has worked with many large corporations and teams, community organisations and schools, after hours care groups, universities, children’s groups, the disability sector and charities, men’s health and performed at numerous festivals and private functions.

-His original guide and mentor, John May (Hands Heart Feet), djembe and its ability to empower people, connect individuals and as a tool of finding joy.
+His original guide and mentor, John May (Hands Heart Feet), djembe and its ability to empower people, connect individuals and share joy.
 Benjie went on to train with some of the worlds leading djembe (African drum) masters; Mamady Keita, Famadou Konate and the Bangoura brothers; Epizo, Mohamed & Sibo.

 Jim loves working with groups of people to help them discover their drumming groove and to feel and understand the rhythms